Season Seven of “I’m glad you interrupted”

 How much does the journey cost?

-To help us stay “in the green” we are looking for $1.500.
-This amount we then give to other people and organizations that help satisfy our physical needs like food, shelter, transportation, rent, tools, and child care.
+To support us in guiding the next group from a nourished place, we are looking for a total support amount of $1,500.
+This money we give to other people and organizations for food, shelter, transportation, rent, tools, and child care.

 You have a small magazine?